Fifteenth Dynasty of Egypt: Number of kings named Apepi

 Some scholars argue there were two Apophis kings named Apepi, but this is primarily because there are two known prenomens for this king: Awoserre and Aqenenre.
 However, the Danish Egyptologist Kim Ryholt maintains in his study of the Second Intermediate Period that these prenomens all refer to one man: Apepi I, who ruled Egypt for 40+X years.
 This is also supported by this king's employment of a third prenomen during his reign: Nebkhepeshre.
 Apophis likely employed different prenomens over the course of several periods of his reign.
 This scenario is not without precedent or parallel, since several kings, including Mentuhotep II, the famous Ramesses II, and Seti II, are known to have used two different prenomens during their reigns.

+Comparison of regnal lists

+The fifteenth dynasty was often excluded from Egyptian king lists due to being perceived as usurpers by Egyptians in later times.
+The Turin King List originally listed six "rulers of foreign lands", but the list itself is in a very fragmentary state and much of the information is now lost.
+Manetho's now-lost work Aegyptiaca, as quoted by Sextus Julius Africanus, originally listed six "shepherd kings from Phoenicia" and gave individual reign lengths of each king.